George G. Sumner

 George G. Sumner (January 14, 1841 – September 20, 1906) was an American politician who was the 41st Lieutenant Governor of Connecticut from 1883 to 1885.

-Early life
+Early and personal life

 Sumner was born in Hebron, Connecticut, on January 14, 1841.
 A native of Bolton, Connecticut, he moved to Hartford as a young man, was admitted to the bar in 1864 and began to practice law.
 He married Julia Ella Gallup and they had two children, William Gallup Sumner and Julia Ella Sumner.

 Career

 Elected to the Connecticut House of Representatives as a Democrat in 1867, Sumner served as representative for Bolton.
 He was elected mayor of Hartford in 1878 in a race against Morgan Bulkeley, who would succeed Sumner as mayor and later become governor of Connecticut.
 He was mayor from 1878 until 1880.

 In 1882, he was nominated for Lieutenant Governor of Connecticut on the ticket with Thomas M. Waller and was elected by a large majority.
 It was the personal popularity of Sumner who carried the ticket through.
 Waller and Sumner served for one period, from January 3, 1883, to January 8, 1885.

 Sumner was a member of the Connecticut State Senate for the 1st District from 1887 to 1888.